 4 Don’t leave posting your cards until the last minute

-If you get organised and write your Christmas cards early, you can post them second class until December 20, which will only cost you 56p per stamp.
-Leave things late, and you’ll have to post everything first class – at a cost of 65p per stamp.
+If you get organised and write your Christmas cards early, you can post them second class until December 18, which will cost you 61p per stamp.
+Leave things late, and you’ll have to post everything first class – at a cost of 70p per stamp.

 Last posting dates for Christmas